kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Decreased work of the heart

 #### Answer: E. Decreased work of the heart - *FALSE* = A. Increased end-diastolic volume - TRUE
+- Vasoconstrictor agents such as noradrenaline or ephedrine act primarily
+	- on small veins to increase peripheral venous pressure
+- This results in
+	1. &uarr; venous return
+	2. &uarr; preload, and therefore
+	3. &uarr; ventricular end-diastolic volume (EDV)
-- Vasoconstrictor agents such as noradrenaline or ephedrine act primarily on small veins to increase peripheral venous pressure.
-This results in increased venous return, increased preload and therefore increased ventricular end-diastolic volume (EDV).
-An increase in ventricular EDV results in an increased stroke volume, because the ventricle responds to stretch by developing a greater force of contraction ejecting a greater volume.
-An increase in EDV leads to a decrease in the enddiastolic reserve volume.
-The sum of all these effects is increased cardiac workload.
+- An increase in ventricular EDV results in an increased stroke volume, because the ventricle responds to stretch by developing a greater force of contraction ejecting a greater volume
+- An increase in EDV leads to a decrease in the enddiastolic reserve volume
+- The sum of all these effects is increased cardiac workload

 ### Q2.97
-Motor neurons regulate the sensitivity of the muscle spindle to muscle stretching.
+*Motor neurons* regulate the sensitivity of the muscle spindle to muscle stretching.
 With activation of neurons, intrafusal muscle fibres contract so that only a small stretch is required to activate spindle sensory neurons and the stretch reflex.

 Which of the following statements about the _motor neurons_ is correct?